inkyblackness/ss-specs/levelObjects/12_Trap/levelTrapEntry.md

 #### Triggers 12/0/x (with exceptions)

 The type of the trigger object determines its cause.
-The marker data is then that of [actions](../Actions.md).
+The trap data is then that of [actions](../Actions.md).

 Trigger Types: